mlchoudhary/mlchoudhary.github.io/_pages/publications.md

 ### [*Experimentation and Learning under Competitive Search*](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4859787)
 * with [Emre Ozdenoren](https://sites.google.com/site/ozdenoren/home)

-We study competitive search equilibrium in markets where matches between workers and firms are an experience good and there is uncertainty about match productivity.
+We study competitive search equilibrium in markets where matches between workers and firms are an experience good, and there is uncertainty about match productivity.
 Parties learn about the underlying match productivity through on-the-job experimentation.
-If the firms can offer fully flexible wages, the competitive search equilibrium is efficient.
+If firms can offer fully flexible wages, the competitive search equilibrium is efficient.
 However, under fixed-wage contracts, experimentation may be sub-optimal, resulting in fewer vacancies compared to the efficient benchmark.
 Conditions under which inefficiency occurs depend on whether the firms can commit to contract duration.
 Without commitment, there is generically too little experimentation.
 Minimum wages and non-common priors lead to inefficiency even under flexible wages.

 **Presented at:** Econometric Society European Meetings 2024, LBS Economics Internal Seminar